Skip to main content

 Malaysia’s construction industry is on the cusp of a technological revolution, with Artificial Intelligence (AI) at the forefront.
 The Global AI in the construction market, worth US$519.63 million in 2021, is expected to swell to US$3,554.22 million by 2027, boasting a Compound Annual Growth Rate (CAGR) of 37.78%.
 Despite the impressive global figures, AI’s penetration in Malaysia remains modest, largely due to financial and knowledge barriers, particularly among small-scale contractors.

 AI promises to redefine efficiency, from design to safety monitoring.
 It provides construction firms with enhanced project visibility and accurate payments and improves collaboration, ultimately lifting productivity.
-Ar.
-In an interview with Bernama, Nasrudin Sharkawi of Universiti Sains Islam Malaysia (USIM) emphasised that leveraging AI’s capabilities is essential for the industry’s long-term competitiveness.
+In an interview with Bernama, Ar.
+Nasrudin Sharkawi of Universiti Sains Islam Malaysia (USIM) emphasised that leveraging AI’s capabilities is essential for the industry’s long-term competitiveness.

 However, the uptake of AI in Malaysia’s construction has been slow.
 The industry grapples with high initial costs and a significant expertise gap in managing AI technologies.
 The Construction Industry Board (CIDB) and experts like Nasrudin advocate for a holistic approach to cultivating AI-driven skills, calling on government agencies to facilitate more robust AI training programmes.